MADDOG7321/Scripts/README.md

 # Scripts
 ## 'ping logger for domain computers.ps1'
 A very basic powershell script for logging of pings to an IP or domain name.
-Not suitable for running on a large number of hosts as you can understand that consumes alot of bandwidth.
+Not suitable for running on a large number of hosts as you can understand that would consume alot of bandwidth.

 ## 'wolf class example.py'
 Random python script playing around with classes in python.
 In this script a pre-defined area is made and with each 'wolf' object made will automatically be assigned a random coordinate in the area and write a W in the map representing a wolf.
 The 'wolf' class has a few functions: